radiantearth/stac-api-spec/overview.md

 ### POST

-1. **Recommended** STAC `/search` is strongly recommended to implement POST `Content-Type: application/json`, where the content body is a JSON object representing a query and filter, as defined in the [STAC API OpenAPI specification document](STAC.yaml).
+1. **Recommended** STAC `/search` is strongly recommended to implement POST `Content-Type: application/json`, where the content body is a JSON object representing a query and filter, as defined in [STAC Item Search](extensions/item-search).
 2. **Prohibited** OAFeat: POST `Content-Type: application/json` on the `/collections/{collectionId}/items`, where the content body is a JSON object representing a filter, is not allowed.
 This is prohibited due to conflict with the [Transaction Extension](extensions/transaction/README.md), which defines a POST `Content-Type: application/json`